 Have you wondered if filing Chapter 13 in Connecticut is the best way to get rid of your debt problems?
 Would filing bankruptcy help or hurt your financial situation?
 If you have questions about filing Chapter 13 bankruptcy in Missouri, we have answers.

 Firstly, filing Chapter 13 is a big decision.
 You are committing to a bankruptcy repayment plan that could last for up to five years.
 This is why understanding the bankruptcy differences and understand your Chapter 13 plan payment is crucial to making the most informed decision.
 Let’s get started.

 Chapter 13 Bankruptcy vs Chapter 7 Bankruptcy

 A Chapter 13 Bankruptcy is commonly known as the ‘wage earners’ plan.
 Under Chapter 13, debtors begin a payment plan that can last from three to five years, in which payments are submitted monthly.
 Note that some people prefer Chapter 13 as they are not eligible for Chapter 7.
 This is usually because their monthly income is too high or they have valuable possessions.

-1. Chapter 13 Bankruptcy Plan Payment in Connecticut
+1. Calculating Chapter 13 Plan Payments in Connecticut

 Connecticut Means Testing

-In the above calculator, we have used Connecticut means testing data found here to estimate whether one qualifies for Chapter 7.
-Additionally, there is information for the Connecticut Means Test starting on or after November 1st, 2020 in the table below.
+In the above calculator, we have used Connecticut means testing data found here to estimate bankruptcy qualification.
+Additionally, there is information for the Connecticut Means Test starting on or after May 15, 2021, in the table below.

 |# of People||Annual Income|